Emerald at a Glance

 Meditation

 Hold Emerald over your Heart Chakra (center of the chest) during meditation.
-Visualize a rich green light expanding from the stone, filling your chest with the warmth and abundance of a lush forest.
-For love meditations, focus on sending green light outward to those you love and drawing it back as a cycle of giving and receiving.
-For abundance work, visualize the green energy attracting prosperity.
-Emerald meditations are most powerful during the Venus hour (Friday at sunrise in traditional planetary timing) or in natural settings with abundant plant life.
+Picture a rich green light spreading from the stone into your chest — warm and abundant, like sunlight through a forest canopy.
+For love meditations, focus on sending green light outward to the people you love and then drawing it back.
+For abundance, let the green energy feel like an invitation to prosperity.
+If you follow planetary timing, the Venus hour (Friday at sunrise) is considered especially effective.
+Natural settings with lots of greenery work well too.

 Daily Wear